gpoblon/rust-doc/rust.md

     fn summarize(&self) -> String; // note the semicolon != brackets
 }
 ```
-Any type that has the `Summary` trait must have the `summarize` method with the same signature.
+Now, any type that has the `Summary` trait must have the `summarize` method with the same signature
 Needs to be `pub` so that another crate can implement it
 It is implemented as:
 ```
 pub struct NewsArticle {